demuth/demuth.github.io/_posts/2023-01-31-iphone-elmo.markdown

 | 6 | Sharpie Pen | Amazon Link 6 |
 | --- | --- | --- |

 Alignment of your doc camera takes some patience.
 The bulky [College Physics](https://openstax.org/details/books/college-physics) textbook acts as both a pedestal, and an anchor.
-Taping several legal pad pages on their back and long side, will allow you to pull these seamlessly from right to left as you fill in each page.
+Taping several legal pad pages together on their back and long side, will allow the teacher to pull these pages seamlessly from right to left as each page is filled with diagrams and equations.
 Here a fine tip blue ink pen is used, but a fine tipped Sharpie is better.

 ___